 One of the most important things your dog is trying to tell you is that he might not like cuddles.
 While we see hugs as affectionate, dogs often feel trapped and unable to move.
 Consequently, watch for signs like turning their head away, flattening their ears, or licking their lips.
 If your dog isn’t a hugger, please show your love with a game of fetch or a gentle scratch on the chest instead.

-For dogs cuddling can make them not feeling safe and able to move away.
+For some dogs, cuddling can make them not feeling safe and able to move away.
 They might also lick their lips and nervously look around.
 If your dog is not a hugger, then show them your love with some play instead.

 Your Loving Stare Feels Like a Threat